spmedia/Threat-Actor-Usernames-Scrape/README.md

 # Greetz 💌

-All the CTI nerds out there scraping intel stuffs and who are in the trenches, [dc225](https://defcon225.org/), sp, rj2, smurda, jex, MoB, sikez, and [Cybersecurity Stickers](https://cybersecuritystickers.com/)
+All the CTI nerds out there scraping intel stuffs and who are in the trenches, [dc225](https://defcon225.org/), sp, rj2, smurda, jekz, MoB, sikez, and [Cybersecurity Stickers](https://cybersecuritystickers.com/)

 ----